Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 SPC Appeal Process

-The student must submit an appeal in writing to the Dean and Chief Academic Officer (the student can notify KHSC-KansasCOM of their intent to appeal by either emailing the Associate Dean for Student Affairs and Services or by submitting their appeal in writing to the Dean and Chief Academic Officer of KHSC-KansasCOM).
+The student must submit an appeal in writing to the Dean and Chief Academic Officer (the student can notify KHSU-KansasCOM of their intent to appeal by either emailing the Associate Dean for Student Affairs and Services or by submitting their appeal in writing to the Dean and Chief Academic Officer of KHSU-KansasCOM).
 That written appeal must be submitted for review within five business days of receipt of the initial decision.
 Appeals must clearly outline the sanction(s) the student is appealing along with any additional information that includes new evidence, evidence of improper procedure or new arguments that could not be provided at the time of the original hearing.
-Disagreement with KHSC-KansasCOM policy is not considered a compelling argument for appeal.
+Disagreement with KHSU-KansasCOM policy is not considered a compelling argument for appeal.

 The appeal is considered by the Dean and Chief Academic Officer with the autonomy to uphold the appealed decision, reverse the decision altogether, or change the decision by making the sanction(s) either more or less severe.
 Students can expect a decision on their appeal within a reasonable period from the appeal submission date.
 Once the Dean/Chief Academic Officer has rendered a decision on an appeal, the decision is final with no additional options for appeal.